Logistics Volunteers and Science Activity Volunteers must both complete the following:

-- Examine background information about your assigned science activity (click here to access the SignUp Genius website).
+- Read and understand the background information about your assigned science activity (click here to access the SignUp Genius website).
 The columns in this spreadsheet provide information about the hazards of your activity and sources of background information about your activity.
 Be sure to read any materials related to your activity well in advance of the Science Carnival and send any questions to Prof. Hampton.

 - Review the hazards associated with your science activity and read the MSDS forms for chemicals that will be used in your science activity.